How to Verify an Employee's Authorization to Work in the US Through the Form I-9 Process

 Employers must be cautious when designating an individual or if they enter into a contract for another individual or business to verify an employee's eligibility for employment because the employer remains liable for any Form I-9 violations.

 Signatures.
-Employers must sign and date the attestation on the same day section two is completed.
+Employers must sign and date the attestation on the same day Section 2 is completed.
+Even if the form is completed on the computer, it still needs to be printed and the employee and employer both need to sign the form.
 If an employer uses an electronic system, the system should include a method to acknowledge that they read the attestation signed and the electronic signature must be attached to the completed electronic Form I-9.

-Step 6: Complete Section Three of the Form I-9
+Step 6: Complete Section 3 of the Form I-9 to Reverify an Employee's Work Authorization

 While it is not necessary to reverify a lawful permanent resident's, or green card holder status upon expiration of the permanent residence card, the employer must reverify a temporary stamp evidencing permanent resident status placed in a passport.
-Employers can reverify directly on the existing Form I-9 by noting the document's identification number and expiration dates in section three or it may complete a new Form I-9.
-Further, employers must reverify employment prior to the expiration date indicated in section one of the Form I-9.
+Employers can reverify directly on the existing Form I-9 by noting the document's identification number and expiration dates in Section 3 or it may complete a new Form I-9.
+Further, employers must reverify employment prior to the expiration date indicated in Section 1 of the Form I-9.

 Continuing Employment.
 The employer does not need to reverify an employee's authorization if he or she is continuing in employment and has a reasonable expectation of employment at all times.
 Continuing employment includes: